This International Women's Day, Know Your Succession Rights

 Prior to the amendment, a woman had no right to a joint ownership or coparcenary property.
 Section 6 of the amended Act talks about the devolution of interest in coparcenary properties.
 Now, a daughter becomes an owner of the coparcenary property by birthright in the same manner as a son does.
 Widows are also entitled to claim a share equal to that of their children at the time of distribution of the joint family property among the sons.

-However, there still are many difficulties in granting equal property rights to women.
+However, there are still many difficulties in granting equal property rights to women.

 Section 8 and 9 of the Act deal with the devolution of property in case of the death of a male, while Section 15 and 16 deal with the devolution of property in case a woman dies.
 The order of succession in the event of a woman's death gives the heirs of her husband a preference to her own parents.
 But in case of a man, his relatives get to inherit the property.
 To empower women better, the laws need to be made gender-neutral, and there should be no distinction between the order of succession and rules of succession for men and women.